Operational Governance Can Elevate Your Operations

 Solve Business Decision Making Challenges

 In every business there are differences of opinion.
 That is all well and good, even healthy, until those differences interfere with decision making.
-In the absence of defined operational decision making, there tends to be significant conflict, and the working environment can become quite political – even Machiavellian.
+In the absence of defined operational decision making, there tends to be significant conflict.
+Consequently, the working environment can become quite political – even Machiavellian.
 Negative influence prevails, the loudest voice wins, meetings result in arguments, secret factions vie for control, and back stabbing is common.
+This is when Operational Governance is needed.

 - Disagreement over operational direction